-If you are an incoming or new transfer student and you have dietary, housing, learning, mental health, or physical/medical accommodation needs, the office of Academic Success & Disability Services would love to work with you in determining and setting up appropriate supports.
-Look for the appropriate information below and feel free to call, email, or set up an individual appointment to further discuss your needs.
+If you are an incoming or new transfer student and you have dietary, housing, learning, mental health, or physical/medical accommodation needs, the Office of Academic Success & Disability Services (ASDS) would love to work with you in determining and setting up appropriate supports.
+Look for the corresponding information below and feel free to call, email, or book an individual appointment to further discuss your needs.
 Our contact information is:

 Fax: 909-335-5296 (Private)

-Academic accommodations are for those students who had an Individualized Education Plan (IEP) or 504 Plan in high school.
-These plans can include learning differences, mental health, or physical/medical diagnoses.
+Academic accommodations are typically for those students who had an Individualized Education Plan (IEP) or 504 Plan in high school.

 If you had an IEP or 504 Plan, please provide the following information:

 You may also have had accommodations for physical/medical or mental health reasons.
-If that is the case, a letter from your medical or mental health professional is needed, and which shares:
+If that is the case, I need a letter from your medical or mental health professional sharing:

-Amy Wilms, Assistant Dean of Academic Success & Disability Services, will work with you in person to determine and set up academic accommodations.
+Amy Wilms, Assistant Dean of Academic Success & Disability Services, will work with you to determine and set up academic accommodations.
 Once you register for classes, schedule an appointment to meet with her by clicking on Book an Appointment.

 If you are seeking housing accommodations, you must complete the Accommodated Housing Request packet.
+Download the packet here.
 A qualified medical/mental health professional must complete some of the paperwork as well.
-Download the packet here.
+(Instructions for downloading Adobe and creating a signature)

 If you are seeking one or both accommodations, a personal statement must be included, stating in your own words the reason/s you are seeking a particular accommodation.
 It is important to discuss how your diagnosis/es rises to the level of an impairment necessitating the accommodation you are requesting.
 A minimum of 1 – 2 pages is required, but there is no maximum length.
-This can be sent to firstname.lastname@example.org in an email or as a Word document.
+This can be sent to firstname.lastname@example.org in an email or as a Word or PDF document.